Adr0it/Adr0it/README.md

 Hello, I'm Ihor.
-I'm pursuing an undergraduate degree in Statistics and hope to learn programming and data skills while in college.
+I'm pursuing an undergraduate degree in Statistics.
+Aside from learning programming and data skills, my interest lies in optimization and decision-making (like Operations Research).